-9 see wp 217, Article 29 Working Party, p.
+10 see WP217, Article 29 Working Party, p.
 24 seq.
+See also ECJ Case C-708/18 p.44

-- 26. Before operating a camera system, the controller is obliged to assess where and when video surveillance measures are strictly necessary.
-Usually a surveillance system operating at night-time as well as outside the regular working hours will meet the needs of the controller to prevent any dangers to his property. - 27.
-In general, the necessity to use video surveillance to protect the controllers' premises ends at the property boundaries.10 However, there are cases where the surveillance of the property is not sufficient for an effective protection.
+27. In general, the necessity to use video surveillance to protect the controllers' premises ends at the property boundaries.11 However, there are cases where the surveillance of the property is not sufficient for an effective protection.
 In some individual cases it might be necessary to exceed the video surveillance to the immediate surroundings of the premises.
 In this context, the controller should consider physical and technical means, for example blocking out or pixelating not relevant areas.